Moving your loved one in safety and comfort

 - Helping your loved one to take a shower

-- Hoists are available at Cottage Hospice to help move your loved one.
+- Hoists are available if you're at Cottage Hospice to help move your loved one.
 Ask one of our volunteers to show you how to use the hoist should you need it.

 When and how often to move your loved one in safety and comfort